Executive Content Summary:

-The following Rutherford International’s CRE 2022/23 Industry P.E.S.T. survey update highlights nine vital industry occupations which are top of mind for respondents.
-We focus on the specific risk factors contributing to respondent concerns and each threat’s relationship to the 2022 and 2023 corporate resourcing strategies.
-Overall, respondents noted that talent quality (77%) and rising wages (66%) are part of their threat analysis into 2023.
-Given concerns over talent quality and receiving value, we’ve attached an addendum article labelled “A War for Quality Talent” which provides advice on meeting talent acquisition challenges.
+Rutherford International’s CRE 2022/23 Industry P.E.S.T. survey update highlights nine critical industry roles that are top priorities for respondents.
+The update examines the specific risk factors driving these concerns and how each threat aligns with corporate resourcing strategies for 2022 and 2023.
+Respondents identified talent quality (77%) and rising wages (66%) as key challenges influencing their threat assessments for the coming year.
+To address these concerns, particularly around securing high-quality talent and optimizing value, we’ve included an addendum article titled “A War for Quality Talent,” offering practical guidance on overcoming talent acquisition challenges.

-Quality Talent Has Always Been in Scare Supply
+Quality Talent Has Always Been in Short Supply

 Forbes Rutherford – 2020/22 – CRE PEST Analysis